casanovalx/better-control/README.md

 If you want to check the contents of the file before running , we have nothing to hide go ahead by clicking this link >> https://raw.githubusercontent.com/quantumvoid0/better-control/refs/heads/main/betterctl.sh

 > This script will work on arch based , debian based , fedora based , void , alpine and dependencies will be automatically installed during installation.
+Better Control is also available on the AUR.

 <br>